 Homemade Crackers or Cookies

-We all crave crackers and cookies sometimes, but the stuff they sell in stores is hardly AIP-friendly.
+We all crave crackers and cookies sometimes, but the stuff they sell in stores is hardly an AIP snack.
 Instead, you can make your own baked snacks at home using nut flours and AIP-friendly ingredients to whatever balance of salty or sweet you like best.
 Keep these in a plastic bag in your desk and enjoy a crunch snack when you need it most.

 Hummus and Baked Pita Chips

-Storebought hummus is not AIP-friendly, but you can blend up alternatives at home with the same delicious mix of spices and enjoy them baked paleo pita chips for a high-flavor, high-protein snack that will carry you through the late afternoon.
+Store-bought hummus is not an AIP snack, but you can blend up alternatives at home with the same delicious mix of spices and enjoy them baked paleo pita chips for a high-flavor, high-protein snack that will carry you through the late afternoon.

 Bacon Avocado Fries